-Your Industrial Action ballot will be posted to your HOME ADDRESS from the 3 February and will be open for 5 weeks closing on 10 March.
+Your Industrial Action re-ballot will be posted to your HOME ADDRESS from the 15 August and will be open for 4 weeks closing on 12 September.

 Q. Why should I vote YES to strike action?

-A. The Trust has so far failed to meet any of your demands.
-Voting yes to strike action will allow UNISON to negotiate for what you deserve.
-This includes:
+A. The Trust has so far failed to meet your demands on back pay.
+Voting yes to strike action will allow you and your colleugues to campaign for what you deserve.

-Voting YES to strike action will send the strongest message possible to the Trust that you need to be rewarded, respected, and recognised properly for the work you do and have been doing.
+Voting YES to strike action will send the strongest message possible to the Trust that you need to be rewarded, respected, and recognised properly for the work you have been doing.

 Q. Will I get strike pay if I go out on strike?

-A. Strike pay is normally £50 a day from the first day of action, if authorised.
+A. As with the previous industrial action, strike pay is normally £50 a day from the first day of action, if authorised.
 Strike pay cannot exceed normal take-home pay, so if a member would earn less than £50 on a strike day, they can only claim their maximum take-home pay.

 Q. Why is the ballot by post?